Strategic land and planning

 We submitted our outline planning application in the winter of 2010.
 After extensive negotiations, the application was put through a planning appeal in March 2012.
 The Secretary of State reported in the autumn of 2012 and granted planning consent for a 700 home development, of which 210 will be designated as affordable homes, with a primary school.

-Full planning consent is now in place for Phase 1 (218 homes) and Phase 2 (422 homes) of the Ridgeway Farm development, as well as a new primary school, and approximately 60 homes were occupied as of June 2015.
-There are outline plans for a new 60-bed extra care facility to be built as part of the scheme, with plans currently in development.
+Full planning consent is now in place for Phase 1 (218 homes) and Phase 2 (422 homes) of the Ridgeway Farm development, as well as a new primary school, which opened in September 2016.
+Approximately 340 homes were occupied as of September 2016.

-We are still in the planning stage at Ridgeway farm.
-If you would like to find out about our homes at Ridgeway Farm latest proposals please click here
+If you would like to find out about the homes that are currently for sale at Ridgeway Farm please click here